A400M (Future Large Aircraft) Military Transport Aircraft

 The four engines each have a maximum output of more than 11,000shp.
 EPI states they are the largest turboprops ever made in the West.
 The engines are fitted with FADEC (full authority digital engine control), supplied by BAE Systems and Hispano-Suiza.

-Ratier-Figeac SA of France (a business unit of Hamilton Standard of USA) supplies the eight-bladed composite variable pitch FH386 propellers.
-The propellers are 5.33m (17.5ft) in diameter and are fully reversing with the capability to back the fully loaded aircraft up a 2% slope.
+Ratier-Figeac SA of France (a business unit of US-based Hamilton Standard) supplies the eight-bladed composite variable pitch FH386 propellers.
+The propellers are 5.33m (17.5ft) in diameter and fully reversing with the capability to back the fully loaded aircraft up a 2% slope.
 FiatAvio supplies the propeller gearbox.

 Messier-Dowty was chosen as the supplier of both main and nose landing gear.
 Each main landing gear consists of three independent twin-wheel assemblies, providing six wheels on each side.
 This allows the plane to land on unprepared runways.
 The landing gear system also enables the A400M to 'kneel' which lowers the rear ramp to facilitate the loading of large vehicles.